Park Community Academy - SEND Information Report for Special Educational Needs and Disabilities.

 - Visual, Auditory and Kinaesthetic teaching and learning styles are incorporated into all planned activities to ensure all pupils’ needs are met within each lesson.

-- A variety of schemes are used at the school to further develop children’s skills and interests in reading such as: Jolly Phonics programme, Oxford Reading Tree Scheme, Toe by Toe programme, IDL Programme, Rapid Phonics.
+- A variety of schemes are used at the school to further develop children’s skills and interests in reading such as: Jolly Phonics programme, Rapid Phonics scheme, Oxford Reading Tree Scheme, Toe by Toe programme, IDL Programme and Bug Club.

 - Children’s progress is closely monitored through the use of PM benchmarks, whole school BSQ and phonics assessments

 - Children also have access to external accreditation, mainstream schools and college links as required to further develop skills and knowledge.

 - Differentiated work and resources is used consistently to enable access to the curriculum.

 - Specialist maths teachers are available to support teachers and children when required.

 - There is a programme of continual staff training and development in curriculum specific area.

 - RM Easimaths and Educationcity Home/School Scheme is used by pupils throughout the school.